Earth Day Action Grants

 A committee composed of St. Louis Earth Day staff, board members and community representatives will rank the proposals based on the following criteria (100 points possible):

-- Budget is reasonable and cost effective; ability to leverage matching funds: 10 points
+- Budget is reasonable and cost effective/Ability to Leverage Matching Funds (25 points)

-April 27: Grant recipients are recognized at the St. Louis Earth Day Festival
+April 22-23: Grant recipients showcase their projects at the 2017 St. Louis Earth Day Festival

 Review the above linked page to familiarize yourself with St. Louis Earth Day’s vision, mission and values.